 PPHN may cause Rapid breathing—tachypnea

 A ventilator is a machine that will help your baby breathe.
+It may be used if your baby can not get enough oxygen in other ways.
 A tube will be placed in the baby's throat.
-The tube is collected to the ventilation machine.
-The ventilator will deliver oxygen with gentle pressure.
+The tube is connected to the ventilation machine.
+The ventilator will deliver air and oxygen with gentle pressure.
 The pressure will help keep the lungs open.

-There are a number of new medications that are being reviewed.
+There are a number of new medications to treat PPHN that are being reviewed.
 One example is

 sildenafil, which is used to treat